KIvoy/nikke-assistant/README.md

 - you can change the game language and the ui language in `NIKKE_ASSISTANT.INI`
     - so far `en` for English and `zh` for Simplified Chinese
     - support for English client is not yet implemented, you might run into some errors
-    - feel free to create the assets in your language to suppor the corrensponding client.
+    - feel free to create the assets in your language to support the corrensponding client.

 ## Releases
 - you can download the latest release in the corresponding release tag